internetarchive/warcprox/api.rst

 You might be wondering why ``blocks`` is necessary.
 Why would the warcprox client make a request that it should already know will be blocked by the proxy?
-The answer is that the request may be initiated somewhere where it's not possible, or at least not convenient, to evaluate the block rules.
+The answer is that the request may be initiated somewhere where it's difficult to evaluate the block rules.
 In particular, this circumstance prevails when the browser controlled by brozzler is requesting images, javascript, css, and so on, embedded in a page.

 ``limits`` (dictionary)
 ~~~~~~~~~~~~~~~~~~~~~~~